Summer camp gives riders the opportunity to ride every day and improve more quickly

 The full day camp will be more intense and in depth.
 Not only will we have the opportunity to ride at least twice during the course of the day, we will cover more stable material.
 In addition to grooming, tacking and basic horse care, we will delve into: lunging, bandaging, lameness, shoeing, shipping and nutrition.
 Campers will have the opportunity to talk with the veterinarian, equine dentist and farrier during the course of the week.

-On the horses there will be sessions in the ring, as well as over uneven terrain.
+On the horses there will be sessions in the ring, as well as cross country.
 We use the American National Riding Commission (ANRC) standards of riding.
-One summer in our full day camp Paul Cronin (2009 USEF Pegasus award winner and author of Riding and Schooling the Sport Horse) gave a clinic and judged a show for us.
+We have had guest instructors like Paul Cronin (2009 USEF Pegasus award winner and author of Riding and Schooling the Sport Horse) teach and judge in the past.